MtiburcioM/ArduinoVolumeMixer/README.md

 What you will need for this project:
 - Arduino Uno
-- Parts: 5xB10K Potentiometers, Wires
+- Parts: 2x Rotary encoder (incremental), Wires
 - C# with .NET Framework 4.5+

 Steps to make it work: